Emma D. v. Reimers

 How might people and places be co-shaped to create dignity, belonging, and equity?

 I work with Dr. Corey Brady and Dr. Kevin Leander.
-I am currently working on the BLUES project with Dr. Rogers Hall, where we are partnering with a community music museum in the historic music district of North Nashville on Jefferson Street to investigate questions of public history, palimpsest, sound, and storytelling.
+I am currently working on the BLUES project with Dr. Rogers Hall, where we are partnering with a community music museum in the historic music district of North Nashville on Jefferson Street.

 I’m constantly curious about the ideas of learning on the move, building institution-community research partnerships, examining learning outside of classroom settings, and considering how we can use various media in research design, analysis, and presentation.